leon4rd/test/README.md

-## Why did the barber win the race?
-He took a short cut.
+## Why are snake races so exciting?
+They're always neck and neck.